CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Just press C to open this file.

 For this feature to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
-If you are not running NVDA from source, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.
+If you are not running NVDA from source and want to open NVDA's code, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.

 <a id="oldLogsBackup"></a>
 ## Backup of old logs